CleverCloud/documentation/content/guides/astro.md

 ## Overview

-Clever Cloud supportes deploying both fully static and on-demand rendered Astro projects.
+Clever Cloud supports deploying both fully static and on-demand rendered Astro projects.
 Regardless of your `output` mode ([pre-rendered or on-demand](/en/basics/rendering-modes/)), you can choose to deploy as a **static application** which runs using a post-build hook, or as a **Node.js** application, which works out-of-the-box with your `package.json`.

 If you need an example source code, get [Astrowind](https://github.com/onwidget/astrowind) (you'll need [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Node.js](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs)):
 ```bash